 - Specify the Subnet Mask: Leave these fields as they already are.

-29 To disconnect at any point, click on ‘Disconnect‘ on the right side.
+10. To disconnect at any point, click "Disconnect" on the right side.

-That’s it!
-You know now how to set up and use ExpressVPN on your QNAP NAS.
-In case you have any questions, know that you can count on us.
-Just make sure to post your comment below.
+You now know how to set up and use ExpressVPN on your QNAP NAS.
+If you have any questions, know that you can count on us.
+Just post your comment below.
 Thanks for reading!